frankcohen/ReflectionsOS/Devices/BlueFish/BlueFish_project_notes.md

 4. Add an LNA chip to the GPS module for passive antenna support.
 Keep the IPEX connector for now, though we may change to an on-board antenna or an FCP external connector.

-5. Change the battery, haptic, and audio connectors to micro JST.
-Replaces the previous 009176002884906 KYOCERA AVX wire to board connectors.
+5. Change the battery, haptic, and audio connectors to solder pads.
+Replaces the previous 009176002884906 KYOCERA AVX wire-to-board connectors.

 6. Update the silk: Starling Watch 2023, BlueFish T4 AM MAG.
 T4 is for Thi Thu Thao Tran, a talented electronics engineer who made the changes for Blue Fish.

 7. Do not place GPIO header.

+8. Remove the gesture sensor connector and place a VL53L5CX Time Of Flight sensor to a new tab on the main board.

+9. Move the USB connector to the 3 o'clock position relative to the top side of the main board.

+10. Add a slot/hole through the board for the display FCP connection.
+Relocate the display connector.